saurabhkurve/REACT_PROJECTS/README.md

 # REACT PROJECTS
-This repository contains a collection of various projects.
+This repository contains a collection of various projects and practice files.